l3marr/labreport2/index.md

  }
 }
  ```
-> EvensExample prior to fix
+> Fix of EvensExample so that different array lengths pass the tests:

 ```
 class EvensExample{